Roll20/roll20-api-scripts/PathMath/README.md

  * @return {Array<Vector, number, number>}
  *      The point of intersection in homogenous 2D coordinates and its
  *      parametric coefficients along seg1 and seg2,
- *      or undefined if the segments are parallel.
+ *      or undefined if the segments don't intersect.
  */
 function segmentIntersection(seg1, seg2)
 ```